-Anything piece of clothing that you haven’t worn for a year should be concerned for elimination.
-And I don’t mean eliminate and replacement, ladies!
+Anything piece of clothing that you haven’t worn for a year should be considered for elimination.
+And I don’t mean eliminate and replace, ladies!
 I mean eliminate, ignore the fashion beast, and embrace a freer lifestyle.
-Same goes for fashion-conscious slick dudes.
+The same goes for fashion-conscious slick dudes.
 Pick your best stuff and dump the rest.

 Don’t forget to trim down your arsenal of shoes, belts, hats, and other accessories.
 The strategy is about the same.
 Choose your favorite multi-outfit work shoes, casual/party shoes, recreational shoes, and dirty work shoes.
 Do the same for your belts, hats, and other accessories.
 The key here is to select multi-outfit and multipurpose shoes, belts, and hats for keeping.

 By having a couple of sets of dirty work clothes and shoes, you’ll perverse the appearance and life of your good stuff and save a lot of money too!

 If you haven’t used particular appliances for a year, they are just taking up space.
 Get rid of them.

 If you have any appliances that are getting worn and outdated, sell them during your garage sale.
 Then only buy new versions of the most important ones

 One appliance that you should take a hard look at is your refrigerator.
 It is usually the biggest appliance in your kitchen.
 Do you really need that 5 door monster?

 Since most of your appliances are in the kitchen, this is the ideal place to talk about your cooking gear and table settings.
 If you’re planning to move to a small house, you’ll need to trim the countdown to 1 to 4 people.
 For many people, this will reduce their kitchenware inventory dramatically!
 Don’t get sentimental about this.
 You can always host parties at a restaurant, hotel, or park!